Communication, Student Involvement and Transparency

 - Our Sustainability Guides contain waste reduction tips, energy conservation measures, resource efficiency and sustainable transportation options that you can use daily!

-- The Student Sustainability Network, which provides a forum for discussing ideas and sharing solutions to environmental issues.
+- Our Staff and Student Sustainability Networks provide a forum for discussing ideas and sharing solutions to environmental issues.

 - The Trinity Green Week has been run every spring since 2004 and is an annual celebration of all things environmental and nature-based.
 It provides a forum for staff and students to share innovative ideas on how to protect and rebuild the environment, both locally and globally.

-The European Communities (Access to Information on the Environment) Regulations 2007 give legal rights to those seeking access to environmental information from public authorities.
+The European Communities (Access to Information on the Environment) Regulations 2007 gives legal rights to those seeking access to environmental information from public authorities.